 PEI Cultural Human Resources Sector Council Inc. was founded in 2006 to foster the growth of the culture sector in PEI through the development of the cultural workforce.
 In 2011, the organization rebranded as Culture PEI to reflect the fact that it had become the de facto leader and voice for the culture sector in the province.
 In November 2017, the organization rebranded again to establish a new role as Prince Edward Island’s creative sector catalyst.
 The new name: Creative PEI.

-Creative PEI works on behalf of workers and enterprises operating within twelve creative industries:
+Creative PEI works on behalf of professionals in twelve creative industries:

 – Writing & Publishing